TaygaHoshi/tt-project/Content/Combat.md

 In some cases, a specific spell, an ability or an attack might include a precision bonus or penalty itself.
 For example, "wide slash" attack of a glaive doesn't include "weapon precision bonus" in its precision roll.
 We know this because "wide slash" has the phrase "ignores weapon precision" in its explanation.
 A weapon precision bonus only applies when a precision roll matches the weapon's precision type.
 For example, a wand of any type normally doesn't affect ACU rolls.

 ## Critical Hits
-An attack or a damaging spell can incur a critical hit.
-For them to be considered a critical hit, the d10 in the precision roll must be a 10.
-Effects of critical hits are discussed in the Damage section.
+A weapon attack, a spell, an ability or similar precision rolls hit critically when the d10 in the precision roll is a 10.
+A critical hit is always considered a successful roll, ignoring the resistance.
+Critical hits do not grant any bonus to damage.

 # Damage
 When a creature takes damage, this damage value reduces their health.